You need a jewelry pricing guide no matter how serious you are about selling jewelry.

 This works well for designers with consistent sales.
 As your business grows, you need to adjust the overhead included in each piece.

-For more tips on pricing your jewelry, download our free Jewelry Pricing Cheat Sheet!
+For all our tips on pricing your jewelry, download our free Jewelry Pricing Cheat Sheet!

 Each business is different, with this cheat sheet on your side you'll be on your way to the perfect jewelry pricing formula for your unique brand!